ShixiangWang/sync-deploy/README_english.md

 ## New feature

-To easily work with multiple hosts, `sync-hostadd`, `sync-hostdel` and `sync-switch` has been added to this tool for add/delete and switch host.
+To easily work with multiple hosts, `sync-hostadd`, `sync-hostdel` and `sync-switch` has been added to this tool for add/delete and switch host. `sync-hostlist` used to list current host and available hosts.

 ### sync-hostadd